How Long Does Probate Take in Florida?

 Another part of the estate proceedings is determining whether the estate is required to file federal tax returns.
 Personal representatives will likely file an income tax return for the decedent for the tax year of his death and for each year during probate if the estate has more than $600 in income during the tax year.
 Some probate estates also file an estate tax return for estate tax planning purposes or if the total taxable estate exceeds the applicable estate tax credit.

 Just because the law requires that a tax return be filed does not necessarily mean that tax is due.
-The personal representative must retain sufficient funds to pay any taxes which may be due as the probate closes.
-The law permits the IRS, and in some situations the State of Florida, to collect unpaid taxes from the personal representative’s personal assets.
+The personal representative must retain sufficient funds to pay any taxes due as the probate closes.
+The law permits the IRS, and in some situations, the State of Florida, to collect unpaid taxes from the personal representative’s personal assets.

 Closing the probate administration requires a formal accounting.
 The accounting includes all legally significant activities during probate administration, evidence that creditors’ claims and taxes have been paid, and a statement that the remaining estate property has been distributed in proper shares to the persons entitled under the decedent’s will.
 The proposed accounting is distributed to all beneficiaries who then have an opportunity to object.

-Alternatively, the formal accounting may be waived by unanimous consent of the beneficiaries.
+Alternatively, the formal accounting may be waived by the unanimous consent of the beneficiaries.
 Beneficiaries waive a formal accounting in most estates because the accounting can be expensive.
 The personal representative’s attorney files the formal accounting or accounting waivers with the probate court.
-The court reviews the accounting and other legal forms involved in closing the estate, and if all forms are in order, the judge will sign an order discharging the personal representative.
+The court reviews the accounting and other legal forms involved in closing the estate.
+If all forms are in order, the judge will sign an order discharging the personal representative.
 This order effectively closes the probate case.